Dr-z1/Telephone-Number-Validator/README.md

 ## **Project Overview**

-#### This project is a **Telephone Number Validator application**, developed as part of the FreeCodeCamp curriculum.
+#### This Project Is A **Telephone Number Validator Application**, Developed As Part of The FreeCodeCamp Curriculum.

-#### The primary goal is to validate United States telephone numbers based on specified rules.
+#### The Primary Goal Is To Validate United States Telephone Numbers Based on Specified Rules.

 ## **Course Details**